-Why this ad worked?
+Why did this ad work?

 To be honest this ad was a set and forget.
 I mean I did nothing to improve the ad once it launched, beyond increasing my daily ad spend once I had a proven campaign. (which is decided by the spreadsheet below).

-However as you can see the ad did well;
+However, as you can see the ad did well;

 - Over 1,400 Likes, 155 comments and 400 shares.
 That is some nice engagement and is what I believe helped to keep my CPC down.